 What changes you can see on the web pages with the help of oldweb.today

-In case if you have forgotten those old web pages and how the web browsers functioned in early days; oldweb.today will help you understand.
-There are many changes that you will see when you use oldweb.today for surfing particular web page.
-You might notice following changes:
+In case if you have forgotten those old web pages and how the web browsers functioned in the early days; oldweb.today will help you understand.
+There are many changes that you will see when you use oldweb.today for surfing a particular web page.
+You might notice the following changes:

 - The browser environment has changed along with the users’ experiences of the web.

 - This directly applies to how users see and interact with web pages.

 - In old days’ web browsers, you can see the HTML tags are deprecated

 - Even the design for the drop-down menus is different.

 - Modern day plug-ins are no longer supported in the old days’ web browsers.

 - Even the most well-preserved page may be subject to quite a drastic change over time.

 The only thing you will notice that hasn’t changed even today is the HTTP protocol.
 The protocol, which is the foundation of the web, has remained pretty much unchanged since its initial release, reports Rhizome.